These are the pronouns that students currently use and want other people to use when referring to them.

 Acknowledge your mistake and ask the student what pronouns they use.
 As you wouldn’t repeatedly call a student by the wrong name, you don’t want to refer to a student by the wrong gender.
 Even unintentional errors can create challenges for students in the learning environment.

-Unintentional and occasional misuse of a pronoun is not discrimination.
+Unintentional misuse of a pronoun is not discrimination.
 However, it is important to keep the student’s experience in mind, because you don’t want to inadvertently refer to someone by the wrong gender; even unintentional errors can create challenges for students in the learning environment.
 Be cognizant of the pronouns a student uses and always try to use them.

 Transgender students who are accorded respect and who are affirmed in their identity are more successful academically than those who are not.
 For more information about the value of inclusive classroom setting in students’ academic success, please see the Center for Teaching and Learning’s Guide for Inclusive Teaching at Columbia.